GoogleCloudPlatform/bq-pii-classifier/docs/guide-standard-dlp.md

 ![alt text](../diagrams/standard%20mode-usage-event%20based%20scan.jpg)

 One could listen to certain log-events on GCP via log sinks (e.g. BigQuery table load, Dataflow job completion) and trigger the Inspection Dispatcher service to inspect and tag the concerned table/tables.

-## Updating DLP Info Types

-Check out this [document](common-managing-dlp-types.md) for steps on how to add/remove Info Types in the classification taxonomy.